dvdsmpsn/sveltekit-monday-code-hello-world/README.md

 }
 ```

+The above file is the instruction for the monday code infrastructure that explains how to start the service – the `npm run start` instruction was copied from [here](https://github.com/mondaycom/welcome-apps/blob/master/apps/github-monday-code/package.json).

-Now, we need to update our `/package.json`:
+Now, we need to update the `scripts` object in our `package.json`:

 ```
 {